-A children missing from education is a potential indicator of abuse or neglect.
-Staff members must follow the Leeds Children's Services LA procedure "Identifying, engaging and locating children missing education - Handbook of procedures."
-Contact: cme@leeds.gov.uk; telephone: 0113 3789686 missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future (Appendix 10).
+A child missing from education is a potential indicator of abuse or neglect.
+Staff members must follow the Leeds Children's Services LA procedure.
+Contact: cme@leeds.gov.uk; telephone: 0113 3789686

 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
-Staff members should follow the Federation's procedures for dealing with children who are absent/go
+Staff members should follow the Federation's procedures for dealing with children who are absent/go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future (Appendix 10).